cdklabs/cdk-from-cfn/docs/2_conditions.md

 1. Build `(`
 2. start resolving first condition
-3. First condition is literally `Condition` which resolves by replacing with condition name `isRootCell`
+3. First condition is literally `Condition` which resolves by replacing with condition name `IsOtherCondition`
 4. exit back out to outer `and`, build " && ".
 5. Second condition is or, start building: `(`
 6. Inner part of Or is equals, start resolving equal's first condition: String.
 Emit string. `"BETA"`